Trump will host Kennedy Center Honors in presidential first. Here’s this year’s list

 KISS

-The last act to be honored at this year’s awards show will be KISS, the iconic costumed rock band fronted by bassist Gene Simmons.
+The last act to Trump revealed to be honored at this year’s show will be KISS, the iconic costumed rock band fronted by bassist Gene Simmons.

 The band, which also includes singer-guitarist Paul Stanley, lead guitarist Ace Frehley and drummer Peter Criss, is known for their face paint and outlandish stage presence including fire-breathing performances and levitating drum sets.